aaron-grau/curic/html-css/projects/aa_times/skeleton/README.md

 - add another `<nav>` for the right side
 - add the buttons
-- add the gear icon inside of a button so that it has a `cursor: pointer`
+- add the gear icon inside of a button

 A great use for the `layout.scss` stylesheet is to code common button styling for your project.
 Keeping button styling consistent makes it easier for users to know where to click.

-- style buttons according to the `button.png` screenshot
+- style the buttons according to the "Subscribe Now" and "Log In" button designs in the `main_nav.png` screenshot
 - each css property has been provided

 Now it is time to style in the `_main_nav.scss` file.
 For this section we have provided the selectors for you.
 Here are some tips: